MicrosoftDocs/fabric-docs/docs/data-engineering/browse-spark-applications-monitoring-hub.md

 description: Learn how to access the monitoring hub and use it to sort, search, filter, manage, and cancel Apache Spark applications.
 author: jejiang
 ms.author: jejiang
 ms.topic: overview
 ms.date: 05/23/2023
+ms.custom:
+  - template-howto
-ms.custom: template-howto, build-2023
+  - build-2023
+  - ignite-2023
 ms.search.form: Browse Spark applications in Monitoring hub
 ---

 # Browse the Apache Spark applications in the Fabric monitoring hub